 1. Alice was a real

 That’s right, Lewis Carroll actually based his titular character on his boss’s daughter (who was also named Alice).
 Carroll was a teacher at Christ Church College in Oxford and there made the acquaintance of the dean and his family.
 According to rumour, little Alice asked Carroll to tell her a story during a boating trip in Oxford and the fictional Alice’s first adventures were born.
-Since then, Alice has gone on to inspire all kinds of art, like this amazing Alice in Wonderland poster featuring Alice front and center and made using the words of Carroll's beloved book!
+Since then, Alice has gone on to inspire all kinds of art, like our amazing Alice in Wonderland wall poster featuring Alice front and center and made using the words of Carroll's beloved book!

 2. So is the Cheshire Cat’s tree